 - Multiple sex partners: Women with multiple sex partners are at an increased risk of developing sexually transmitted infections, such as HPV infection.

-- Weakened immunity: Stress, diabetes, and certain medicines may weaken your immunity, making you susceptible to infections, such as an HPV infection.
+- Weakened immunity: Stress, diabetes, and certain medicines may weaken your immunity and affect maternal health, making you susceptible to infections, such as an HPV infection.

-- Past infections: You may be at a higher risk of developing HPV infection if you have had previous viral infections, such as HSV (herpes) infection.
+- Past infections: You may be at a higher risk of developing HPV infection if you have had previous viral infections, such as HSV (herpesiX A group of viruses that cause painful blisters or sores around the genitals, mouth, or rectum ) infection.

 - Age: A study noted that women younger than 25 years might be at a higher risk of contracting HPV infection during pregnancy (8).
 More research is needed to establish the link between age and the risk of infection.